mrbusche/backseatfan.com/_posts/2010-08-02-2010-top-20-college-party-schools.md

   </p>

   <p>
     I am glad to see University of Iowa in the top 10.
 Although I didn't attend Iowa, I was there many weekends<a href="/images/2010/08/georgia.jpg"><br /> </a> that I don't really remember.
 Special thanks to everyone that let me sleep on their couches and floors .
-Sorry If I puked on those couches or floors&#8230;
+Sorry If I puked on those couches or floors?
   </p>

   <p>